• Skip to primary navigation

 Fight scenes demand sentences that are short yet deadly.
 Such stimulating briefness means you should ditch using adverbs as they add unwanted length to sentences.

 Instead, go for strong verbs that’ll make your readers feel the adrenaline pumping through their veins.
-If you really want to master this aspect of writing, you’ll need to feed your vocabulary by studying different verbs/adverbs combos and their corresponding one-word verbs.
+If you want to master this aspect of writing, you’ll need to feed your vocabulary by studying different verb/adverbs combos and their corresponding one-word verbs.

 4. Include Sensory Aspects